huggingface/community-events/huggan/README.md

 ### 1. Get a dataset and push to hub

 The first step is the most obvious one: to train a GAN (or any neural network), we need a dataset.
 This could be either a dataset that is already available on the hub, or one that isn't already.
 Below we'll explain how to load the data in both cases.

+Note that we maintain a list of interesting datasets to add to the Hub [here](#datasets-to-add).

 #### 1.1 Use a dataset already available on the hub